XAGMNINETY/GeneralAssemblyRepo/README.md

 # GeneralAssemblyRepo
 PreWork Repo.
 git status
+This is a Local Edit to the Readme.
-This is an Edit to the Readme.
+This is a Remote Edit to the Readme.